top of page

 The pirates also ravaged Staverun by pillaging and destroyed other places on the coast

 Frisius sacerdos Odulphi died at an old age in the odour of sanctity (De Kruijf 2011).
 They say he was ninety, but the year is unknown, although 855 circulates.
 His feast day is June 12.
 There are different theories about where Odulf was buried.
 One suggests that he was buried in the Saint Salvatore Church in Utrecht.
-Unfortunately, this church was demolished in the year 1587.
+Unfortunately, this church was demolished in the year 1587 after the Reformation.
 Another theory is that he was buried in the Chapel of the Holy Cross in Utrecht.
 Lastly, there is a theory that Odulf was buried in Evesham, England.
 We will explain further below how that came to be.

 coat of arms of Stavoren

 After his death, miracles started to happen at his grave, and subsequently Odulf was declared a saint.
 Saint Odulf is mostly depicted with a staff and either a begging nap or chalice.
 Of course, the name Stavoren, meaning 'poles' or 'staves', as we have seen above, fits snugly with Odulf’s staff.
 And with the coat of arms of Stavoren too.
 Museum Catharijneconvent 'Catharine Convent' in Utrecht has Odulf’s nap on display.
 Often also a wax tablet is depicted, attached to his staff on which he wrote the names of the ones he managed to convert to Christianity (Mulder-Bakker & Carosso-Kok, 1997).
 From the Vita sancti Odulfi ‘life of saint Odulf’ written by Prior Dominic of Evesham, we know that a cult existed around Saint Odulf in Stavoren near the year 1000.
 His cult continued well into the fifteenth century (Mol website).
-During the Middle Ages, the Saint Odulf veneration was widespread in the region what is now the Low Countries.
+During the Middle Ages, the veneration of Saint Odulf was widespread in the region what is now the Low Countries.

 3. Strict monks from Oostbroek arrive

 An old theory (Freiherr von Richthofen 1882) is that Odulf founded a monastery on the spot where a pagan temple stood.
 This was not the case.
 As said, Frisia was too unstable in the ninth century to build a monastery yet.
 No more than a group of devotees and perhaps a chapel at the most.
-Three centuries after Odulf, in a period when monasteries are finally getting a foothold in Frisia east of the River Vlie and start documenting historic events in Frisia, light is shed on the clerical situation at Stavoren again.
-At the turn of the first and second millennia the first monasteries in Frisia between the rivers Vlie and Weser are founded at Dokkum, Reepsholt, and Stavoren (Van der Tuuk 2013).
+Three centuries after Odulf, in a period when monasteries are finally getting a foothold in Frisia east of the River Vlie and the monks start documenting historic events in Frisia, light is shed on the clerical situation at Stavoren again.
+At the turn of the first and second millennia the first monasteries in Frisia between the rivers Vlie and Weser are founded at Dokkum, Reepsholt and Stavoren (Van der Tuuk 2013).

 Benedictine monastery of Oostbroek (Oistbrouck), the convent (Frouwen Cloister) and the city of Utrecht

 What probably did not help either, was that surrounding peat areas were being exploited commercially for the production of salt.
-Tourists enjoying sailing on the Lake Morra near Stavoren today, have to thank medieval salt production for it.
-The name Morra stems from Old Frisian mora and modern Dutch moer meaning ‘salt mining’.
-Frisian sagas offer a different explanation, namely that the lake was created when two devils were playing a game of pelota high in the sky with two non-blessed church bells of the monastery of Saint Odulf.
+Tourists enjoying sailing on the Lake Morra near Stavoren today, have to thank medieval commercial salt production for it.
+The name Morra stems from Old Frisian mora and modern Dutch moer meaning 'salt mining'.
+Frisian sagas offer a different explanation, though, namely that the lake was created when two devils were playing a game of pelota high in the sky with two non-blessed church bells of the monastery of Saint Odulf.
 One of the bells fell to the earth on the spot of the Lake Morra.
 The saga is much longer, so do check it on the internet.

 4. Storm surges from sea arrive